Ikaris: Origins

 Ikaris was born over 20,000 years ago in Polaria, in the area now known as Siberia.
 He is the son of the Eternals Virako and Tulayn.
 His real birth name is unknown.

 When the Second Host of the Celestials sank the Deviant Lemuria in what is known as the "Great Cataclysm", Ikaris guides a ship of humans to safety.
-The humans mistake Ikaris for a bird, and (per Marvel Universe history) he is memorialized as the dove that guided Noah to the Mountains of Ararat (Eternals #2).
+The humans mistake Ikaris for a bird, and he is memorialized as the dove that guided Noah to the Mountains of Ararat.

 Early centuries

 Ikaris chose his name due to a tragic accident hundreds of years ago.
 While fighting the Deviants in ancient Greece, the man eventually known as Ikaris meets and weds a human woman.
 Together they bear a son named Icarus, who loves to soar with his father high above the seas and mountains of Greece.
-In time, the Eternal builds his son a set of mechanical wings so the boy can fly on his own.
+In time, the Eternal builds his son mechanical wings so the boy can fly on his own.

 When his father disappears while fighting the Deviants, the young Icarus seeks him out using the mechanical wings.
 Too inexperienced to fly on his own, young Icarus soars too high, loses consciousness in the upper atmosphere, and falls to his death.
 Finding his son dead, the father Eternal takes the name of his son, Ikaris, in his memory.

 Around 1000 AD, Virako, Ikaris' father, dies in battle against the Deviant Dromedan.
 Ikaris is then adopted by his uncle Valkin, who reveals to him his secret Arctic home, the Pyramid of the Winds.

 At some point during the early centuries, Ikaris and the Eternals would come into conflict with the immortal mutant, Apocalypse.
 This conflict would end with Ikaris and the Eternals defeating him, and Ikaris believing Apocalypse to be dead.

 In 1823, as part of the Eternals' preparation for the coming of the Fourth Host of the Celestials, Zuras orders Ikaris to perfect his cosmic senses in anticipation of their coming.
 When they draw near, Ikaris is ordered to go to the City of the Space Gods and revive the sleeping Eternal Ajak to greet them.